TouchOdeath/portquery/README.md

 # PortQuery GUI
-Query to see if TCP port is open or closed
+Query to see if TCP port is open or closed via GUI.
 # Linux Usage
 requires netcat `sudo apt install nc -y`
 1.  `chmod a+x PortQuery.sh`